BrunoBoehm/code-notes/Sinatra.md

 </form>
 ```
 The `method` attribute tells the form what kind of request should be fired to the server when the submit button is clicked.
 In general, forms use `POST` request, because it is 'posting' data to the server.
-The `action` attribute tells the form what specific route the post request should be sent to.
+The `action` attribute tells the form what **specific route the post request should be sent to**.
 In this case, we're posting to a route called /food.
 Each form field `<input>` also must define a `name` attribute.
 The name attribute of an <input> defines how our application will identify each <input> data.

 If you create a text field input with <input type="text" name="favorite_food">, whenever the user submits that form, you will be able to access the data entered into the Favorite Foods text box via `params[:favorite_food]`.